sethta/no-page-comment/readme.txt

 * NEW: Initial release.

 == Upgrade Notice ==

+= 1.3.1 =
+This update contains a bug fix.

 = 1.3.0 =
 Refactor to class-based architecture, security hardening, code style and standards improvements, and uninstall cleanup.
 No user-visible settings were removed; existing settings are preserved during upgrade.